ComputerKWasTaken/BetterEcosystemProjectManagement/frontier/04-implementation-plan.md

 ## Phase breakdown

-Ten phases.
+Eleven phases.
 Each has an acceptance criterion; "done" means criterion met, verified in a real browser, and committed with a passing build.
-Phases 1–3 deliver a superset of the original Lite plan; phases 4–6 deliver Full Frontier and its first two ops modules; phases 7–10 are integration and release.
+Phases 1-3 deliver a superset of the original Lite plan; phases 4-6 deliver Full Frontier and its first ops modules; phases 7-8 close the V2 integration substrate; Phase 9 adds Provider AI; phases 10-11 are guides and release.

 ### Phase 0 — Pre-work (closed)